narcode/codeklavier/README.md

 An open source project by Felipe Ignacio Noriega and Anne Veinberg.
 Supported By **Stimuleringsfonds Creatieve Industrie NL**

-CodeKlavier development started in April 2017 and currently has two prototypes (newest on top):
+CodeKlavier development started in April 2017 and currently has three prototypes (newest on top):
-+  *Hybrid* (coding via pianistic gestures/motifs and added a custom code display via udp sockets)
++  *Hybrid* (switching between the two prototypes and includes a custom code display via udp sockets)
 +  *Motippets* (coding via pianistic gestures/motifs)
 +  *hello world* (proof of concept prototype, with 1-1 mapping of piano keys to alphanumeric characters)

 More information about the specific prototypes can be found in their respective directories.